How much did we spend on our 11 day Road Trip?

 Activities: The Addo Elephant National Park entrance fee is (R62.00pp/R124.00 in total) for self-driving and spent (R150.00) in the gift store.

-Saver Tip: A proper two weeks went by after I booked my accommodation, Getaway Magazine published a list of accommodations much cheaper then the one I booked.
+Saver Tip: A proper two weeks went by after I booked my accommodation, Getaway Magazine published a list of accommodations much cheaper than the one I booked.
 Sometimes invest time in a little more research.

 Day 8 to 9: Prince Albert